NHF is committed to prioritizing research on topics that matter most to individuals with inherited bleeding disorders and their families.

 Special thanks to all those who participated in the survey.
 Your perspectives on priority areas for research are informing the blueprint’s research priorities.

-NHF’s Community Voices in Research
+NBDF’s Community Voices in Research

-NHF’s community-powered registry, Community Voices in Research (CVR), gathers important information from nearly 1000 community members to help researchers better understand how bleeding disorders affect individuals and their family members across the lifespan.
+NBDF’s community-powered registry, Community Voices in Research (CVR), gathers important information from nearly 1000 community members to help researchers better understand how bleeding disorders affect individuals and their family members across the lifespan.
 This rich community tool continues to grow; click here to learn how to join.